 Whenever there is a party there are also party games to make the event livelier.
 As we all know, there will always be birthdays, get together events, or even the annual Christmas party.
 Often times we want to make these celebrations more enjoyable by adding some ice breakers such as games to the event.

 Party games need not be extravagant.
 Sometimes a simple question and answer themed games will do, to make the celebration livelier.
-There are games that require props such as newspapers, and chairs.
+There are games that require props such as newspapers, balloons, and chairs.
 There are also games that only need your smartphone.

 You may be asking right now, “do I need to prepare party games for the birthday celebration, Christmas celebration, or even for team building in the company?”
 The simple answer is it depends.